tidbcloud/terraform-provider-tidbcloud/docs/data-sources/dedicated_regions.md

 ### Optional

 - `cloud_provider` (String) The cloud provider of the regions.
-If set, it will return the regions that can be selected under this provider.
+If not set, it will return the regions that can be selected from all cloud providers.
 - `project_id` (String) The ID of the project.
-If set, it will return the regions that can be selected under this project.
+If not set, it will return the regions that can be selected under the default project.

 ### Read-Only